glFusion/agenda/CONTRIBUTING.md

 We welcome pull requests with fixes and improvements to the plugin's code.

-Pull requests can be filed at [glFusion's GitHub Repository](https://github.com/glFusion/agenda/pulls).
+Pull requests can be filed at [glFusion's Agenda Repository](https://github.com/glFusion/agenda/pulls).

 ### Pull request guidelines